mikecalvo/mikecalvo.github.io/msse/assignments/4/index.md

 # Assignment #4

-### twtr
+### Playist final Assignment

-### Due Date: 5/7/2016
+### Due Date: 5/6/2017

 ---

 # Assignment Overview

-In this assignment you will complete the twtr messaging application.
-All requirements should be verified using Geb functional tests against a running Grails application.
+The final assignment will complete the functionality for the playlist app.
+You will implement screens for creating an account and logging in.
+You will also create screens for creating playlists and modifying them.

 Feel free to use your creativity to build a usable and attractive web UI.
 However, points will not be subtracted for 'ugly but functional implementations'.

 ---

 # Requirements
-The following screens/features must be implemented within a single page application using AngularJS:
+The following screens/features must be implemented within a single page application using AngularJS.
+Verify these requirements using Geb functional tests.

 - R0.
-Allow for the logged in user to post a new message.
+Create an account
 - R1.
-Use a alert control from the Angular UI library to display an info message saying 'Message Posted!'.
+Log into account
 - R2.
-Use Angular validation to validate a message prior to posting it to the server via the REST API (client side validation).
+Logged in user can create a playlist
 - R3.
-Write a Jasmine test to validate the Angular controller the message posting from R0.
-- R4.
-Create an Angular directive to display the follow button or "Following User" indicator on another user's account page.
-Validate this control with either a functional test or a Jasmine test.
+Logged in user can add and remove a song to/from a playlist
 - R5.
-Use the AngularJS date filter to format the date of a message in the feed in this style: `Mar 16`.
-Validate with a functional test.
+Use AngularJS validation to validate the account creation (email is valid format, name is required)
+- R6.
+Create an AngularJS directive to display information about an Album image, artist name and title.